This is my second trip to Malaysia to visit all the same cities. I am here to add to my Nomad Mania series totals.

 Penang Masonic Temple.
 A large two-story house with green shutters.
 Closed.

 Sun Yat Sen Museum.
 Penang has a SYS Heritage trail with 10 places in the town that he influenced.
-This building was the office of the Philomatic Union Reading Club during 1909-12 and is where he organized the Penang Conference to plan the 2nd Guangzhou Uprising.
+This building was the office of the Philomatic Union Reading Club from 1909-12 and is where he organized the Penang Conference to plan the 2nd Guangzhou Uprising.
 He gave a famous speech here that raised S$8000.

 Penang Town Hall.
 A lovely building – yellow with white trim.
 Built in 1880.
 Has a fountain in the garden built in 1883.

+Eastern & Oriental Hotel.
 Built in 1885, it is a beautiful hotel with a great atrium with a dome.
 One hallway had a great collection of engravings (all for sale with some very high prices.

 Hameediyah Restaurantenang.
 Dating from 1907, this small restaurant was very busy.
 It is famous for its curry rice.